-- Heat a 14-inch flat-bottomed wok or large skillet over high heat until a bead of water vaporizes within 1 to 2 seconds of contact.
+- To prepare the stir-fry: Heat a 14-inch flat-bottomed wok or large skillet over high heat until a bead of water vaporizes within 1 to 2 seconds of contact.
 Swirl canola oil into the pan, add ginger and stir-fry for 10 seconds.
 Add broccoli and stir-fry until bright green, 1 to 2 minutes.
 Add tomatoes and stir-fry for 15 seconds.
-Stir Rice Wine-Oyster Sauce and swirl it into the pan; cover and cook for 30 seconds.
+Stir the Rice Wine-Oyster Sauce and swirl it into the pan; cover and cook for 30 seconds.
 Stir-fry until the vegetables are just tender but the broccoli is still bright green, 1 to 2 minutes.
 Stir in sesame oil.
 Serve immediately.

 Tips & Notes

 - Make Ahead Tip: Cover and refrigerate the sauce (Step 1) for up to 1 week; prep the broccoli up to 4 hours ahead.

 - Shao Hsing (or Shaoxing) is a seasoned rice wine.
 It is available in most Asian specialty markets and some larger supermarkets in the Asian section.
 If unavailable, dry sherry is an acceptable substitute.

 Per serving: 74 calories; 5 g fat (0 g sat); 0 mg cholesterol; 6 g carbohydrates; 0 g added sugars; 2 g total sugars; 2 g protein; 2 g fiber; 218 mg sodium; 280 mg potassium.

 Nutrition Bonus: Vitamin C (97% daily value), Vitamin A (40% dv)